kubernetes-sigs/gateway-api/site-src/guides/tls.md

 !!! info "Experimental Channel"

-    The `TLSRoute` resources described below is currently only included in the "Experimental" channel of Gateway API.
+    The `TLSRoute` resource described below is currently only included in the "Experimental" channel of Gateway API.
 For more information on release channels, refer to our [versioning guide](../concepts/versioning.md).